AndiBrandi/Ela/README.md

 # Ela
- Discord bot made with discord.py for personal use and experiments
+ Discord bot made with discord.py for authentication For personal use and experiments